Stokesia laevis 'Omega Skyrocket' - STOKES'S ASTER 'OMEGA SKYROCKET' (giant form)

-Giant of all Stokesia cultivars, tall and vigorous selection with large pale blue 3+" wide flowers.
+Largest of all Stokesia cultivars, tall and vigorous selection with large pale blue 3+" wide flowers.
+Great cut flower due to it's long stems.
+Dense rosettes of longer, waxy leaves that stay evergreen in milder climates.

 Discovered by the Atlanta Botanical Garden in southern Georgia, near the town of Omega.